 - Take advantage of pre-tax savings.
 Setting aside some income before taxes are taken out and growing that savings on a tax-deferred basis puts more of your money to work for you. - Save more for retirement.
-Since this plan has different rules than a 401(k) or IRA, you'll be able save more for retirement while spreading out when you'll owe taxes and potentially seeing a much greater return. - Enjoy flexibility.
-You choose when to take money from the plan based on your personal savings goals (within whatever rules your employer has set up).
+In 2024, you can defer up to \$23,000 between you and your employer's contribution to the plan.
+This is on top of what you may contribute to your qualified plan, such as a 401(k) or 403(b).
+Plus all contributions are 100% vested and you can make changes to your contribution on a monthly basis.
+This can help diversify your savings strategy and meet your retirement goals. - Enjoy flexibility.
+You can make monthly changes to deferral elections and choose when to take distributions from the plan (in one lump sum or in installments) based on your personal savings goals.
 And with no age-based rules around the timing of distributions, you can retire on your schedule. - Receive employer contributions.
 Your employer can make contributions to the plan on your behalf.